ZeroProjects/basic-dart-lang/README.md

 ## New Project di VSCode

 ## Input console
+* standart string input
+* parse to integer
+* parse to double

 A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.